 Why Glutes Matter for Running

-We focus so much on the power of our legs, but without engaged glutes we run in to a number of issues!
+We focus so much on the power of our legs, but without engaged glutes (Find out how to activate your glutes) we run in to a number of issues!

 The gluteus maximus is the main muscle used in hip extension.